What is fascia?

-The exact mechanisms by which fascial therapy works are not yet known, but that it does work is evident to most who’ve tried it.
-It could be merely a matter of sensory/nerve input, as hypothesized by Diane Jacobs’ Dermo-Neuro Modulating (DNM).
+The exact mechanisms by which fascial therapy works are not yet fully understood, but that it does work is evident to most who’ve tried it.
+It could be merely a matter of cutaneous sensory/nerve input, as hypothesized by Jacobs’ DNM.
 Some other examples of what might be happening are given in these articles, If We Cannot Stretch Fascia, What Are We Doing? and We Have Much to Learn from Fascia Research.

 - Detailed information about the Rolfing theory and process: rolfingstudiotoronto/the-basic-ten-series

 - Structural Integration, an Alternative Method of Manual Therapy and Sensorimotor Education: ncbi.nlm.nih.gov/pmc/articles/PMC3198617